igodlab/igodlab-site/content/learning/computing-systems/02-bits-datatypes-operations.md

 ---

 - 2.42 A computer programmer wrote a program that adds two numbers.
-The programmer ran the program and observed that when 5 is added to 8, the result is the character m.
+The programmer ran the program and observed that when 5 is added to 8, the result is the character $m$.
 Explain why this program is behaving erroneously.

 *Ans.-*